AndyObtiva/glimmer/README.md

 ![Tic Tac Toe](images/glimmer-tic-tac-toe.png)

 NOTE: Glimmer is in beta mode.
-Please help make better by adopting for small or low risk projects and providing feedback.
+Please help make better by [contributing](#contributing), adopting for small or low risk projects, and providing feedback.

 ## Table of contents